 The Recommendation of Just Compensation is referred to as the "Reviewer's Recommendation" or simply "Recommendation."
-It is primarily based on an appraisal of market value and may be no less than the approved market value established by appraisal.
-Just compensation for any interest acquired by DOT&PF may not be less than \$100.
+For total acquisitions, just compensation is based on the Department's approved appraisal of market value and may be no less than the recommendation established by the Department's authorized Right-of-Way Review Appraiser.
+For partial acquisitions, just compensation is based on the Department's approved appraisal of market value, giving consideration to compensable (severance) damages and/or special project benefits (if any), and may be no less than the recommendation established by the Department's authorized Right-of-Way Review Appraiser.
+The minimum just compensation for any interest acquired by DOT&PF must not be less than the minimums established in Section 6.2.1 of this manual

-To estimate the Recommendation of Just Compensation and determine whether each appraisal is acceptable, a Review Appraiser must review all appraisal reports used by DOT&PF.
+To estimate the Recommendation of Just Compensation and determine whether each appraisal is acceptable, a Review Appraiser must review all appraisal reports received by DOT&PF including both those commissioned by DOT&PF and those provided to DOT&PF through other means (such as appraisals performed for and provided by property owners).
 After completing the review, the Review Appraiser must identify each report as approved, accepted, or not accepted.